PatoGM/first-discordjs-bot/README.md

 1. Most of this code is copied straight from https://discordjs.guide/creating-your-bot
 2. Bot tokens are normally not meant to be casually shared
 3. In order for a bot to work, someone must be running it!
 I'm currently doing so myself.
-If more than one person is running the bot, the newest instance will coninue working while older instances will crash when a slash command is called.
+If more than one person is running the bot, the newest instance will continue working while older instances will crash when a slash command is called.
 4. I might/will mess up the code inside this repo (accidentaly) at some point!

 ## Setting up bot for local development